Very ampleness of the canonical bundle of surfaces of type (1, 2, 2) on abelian threefolds: On the canonical map of the bidouble cover of a principal polarization

-\noindentTX Indeed, the conditions in \ref{conditionsonzeta} say that $\zeta$ is the image of a $2$-torsion point in $A$ belonging to the base locus of the linear system $(1,2,2)$ in $A$.
-If however, the fourth condition does not hold, it exists $\eta \in K(\mathcal{L})_2 $ and a special divisor $D$ of degree $3$ on $\Du$ such that:
+\noindentTX Indeed, if the second condition does not hold for a certain point $\zeta$ of Theta divisor, then it exists a $2$-torsion point $\eta \in \Jac[2]$ and a special divisor $D$ of degree $3$ on $\Du$ such that:

 and it follows that, in particular (recall that $\AbelM(K) = -2\RC$, where $K$ is a canonical divisor on $\Du$)